Crime and Justice

 Hosted by the State University of New York at Albany, the Sourcebook of Criminal Justice Statistics compiles data from over 100 sources and presents it in searchable PDF documents, with tables as spreadsheet files.
 The site is organized into six sections: System Characteristics, Public Opinion, Offenses Known, Arrests, Judicial Processing, and Corrections.

 State Corrections Statistics (National Institute of Corrections)

 This quick-reference, map-based site combines data from the FBI, the Bureau of Justice Statistics, the American Jail Association, the American Correctional Association, and state government websites.
 One year's worth of information is displayed for each state, in summarizing violent crime, property crime, corrections population and incarceration rate, community corrections and cost per inmate.
-Each figure is compared with national average, highest state and lowest state.
-Bar graphs at the side of the page for each item show the selected state in context with the other 49 states; running a mouse over the bars displays the comparison for each state.
+It also provides state level summary statistics on correction facilities.

 State of the Cities Data System (SOCDS) at HUDuser (U.S. Department of Housing and Urban Development)

-- jobs, business establishments, and average pay from County Business Patterns data
+- jobs, business establishments, and average pay since the 1990s

 State Politics and Policy Quarterly - Data Resource (State Politics and Policy Quarterly)

 The SPPQ Data Resource compiles 50 variables from various sources, for the United States by state, covering the following areas: population and vital statistics; politics; education; crime; and business & economy.
 Most variables are annual figures, and some go back as far as 1975.
 Download the entire set or a single subject area, in Excel format.
 A codebook in Word is also available for download.

 The Cline Center for Democracy (The Richard G. and Carole J. Cline Center for Democracy, University of Illinois at Urbana-Champaign)